 Instructions to TGah Editor: Change the 1st paragraph as follows (@802.11REVmc D2.0):

 The SIFS shall be used prior to transmission of an (#1198)Ack frame, a CTS frame, a PPDU containing a BlockAck frame that is an immediate response to either a BlockAckReq frame or an A-MPDU, a DMG CTS frame, a DMG DTS frame, an SSW-(#1198)Ack frame, a Grant (#1198)Ack frame, a response frame transmitted in the ATI,(11ad)(Ed) the second or subsequent MPDU of a fragment burst, and by a STA responding to any polling by the PCF.
+The SIFS shall be used by an S1G AP to separate the frames within a series of NDP sector training frames after a sector training announcement.
 The SIFS may also be used by a PC for any types of frames during the CFP (see 9.4 (PCF)).
 The SIFS is the time from the end of the last symbol, or signal extension if present, of the previous frame to the beginning of the first symbol of the preamble of the subsequent frame as seen at the air interface.

 PIFS